5 Fascinating Ladybug Behaviors

 During diapause, ladybugs enter a state of reduced metabolic activity, slowing down their physiological processes and conserving energy.
 Ladybugs in diapause may seek out sheltered locations for aggregation, where they can hibernate collectively and benefit from the insulating properties of aggregating in large numbers.
 Diapause allows ladybugs to survive through the winter months without needing to actively forage for food or reproduce, enabling them to resume normal activity and reproduction when conditions become more favorable in the spring.

-Some ladybugs also choose to migrate to warmer climates to escape the cold!
+Some ladybugs even choose to migrate to warmer climates to escape the cold!
 Skip to #5 to learn more about their migration!

 Predatory Behavior